legends-of-alabastra/back-end/README.md

 Find the production server at: https://alabastraapp.herokuapp.com/

 This is the HQ of The Legends of Alabastra MUD Build Weeks Team.
 Where all the magic happens ;)

+## Tech Stack
++ [Django](https://www.djangoproject.com/) was the Web framework used for rapid, secure, and clean design for the backend.
++ [Python](https://www.python.org/) was the programming language used to write the backend.
++ [PostgreSQL](https://www.postgresql.org/) was implemented as the preferred choice for the database.

 ## Tables